santoshairi/santoshairi-Credentials-manager-app/README.md

 3. Set up policies for access control
 4. Configure audit logging
 5. Set up auto-unseal for production use
-6. save your keys for future use
+6. save your keys for future use.